kauttoj/NLP_kickstart_tutorial/README.md

 (+ Numpy, Pandas and Pyplot as usual)

+Installing all above libraries might take some time & effort depending on your platform.
+Just follow the instructions of their official documents.

 There are three Notebooks:
  PART 1 with preprocessing and classical topic classification using TF-IDF scaling
  PART 2 with simple word and document embeddings and LDA topic modeling